abtion/guidelines/behaviour_and_protocol/feedback.md

 #### How to use
 - For simple gratification, just say “Thank you”, "Great thinking", or simply "Nice".
 - It's usually better with at bit more context.
 E.g., "Thank you for taking the time to help me with this.", "Great thinking on how to solve this problem.", or "Nice work on the design."
-- Don't give gratification for the sake of giving gratification.
-Make sure that it's genuine and that it's for the benefit of the receiver.
+- Only give gratification when it's genuine and that it's for the benefit of the receiver.

 #### Pros
 - It's quick and easy.